Our Speakers

 The Revd Dr C E Reid

 I’m currently Anglican Chaplain to the University of York.
 Before my present post, I was Vicar of the Ampleforth Benefice and IME 2 Training Adviser for the Cleveland Archdeaconry.
 I began to discern a vocation to the priesthood during my doctoral studies at St Petersburg State University in Russia and through my involvement in the Anglican Chaplaincy in the city.
-I later went on to train at the Community of the Resurrection in Mirfield and was ordained Deacon at York Minster in 2014 and Priest in 2015.
+I later went on to train at the College of the Resurrection in Mirfield and was ordained Deacon at York Minster in 2014 and Priest in 2015.
 I am married to Andrew and we have two young children.

 I thoroughly enjoy ‘ministry on campus’ and there are many aspects to university chaplaincy in a secular institution that continue to be both challenging and rewarding.
 There is a certain intensity to ministry in my context and I especially appreciate the joy of engaging others in community life to reflect the Gospel in the university setting.
 I’m one of the tutors at the York School of Ministry and have research interests in liturgical theology and studies in Russian Orthodox liturgy.